shawnohare/hugo-morphism/README.md

 # Morphism Hugo Theme

-Morphism is a aesthetically minimal blog theme for the [static site generator Hugo](https://gohugo.io) that supports mathematical typesetting.
-By utilizing copious partial templates the theme is largely customizable.
+`hugo-morphism` is a aesthetically minimalist, content first blog theme for the [static site generator Hugo](https://gohugo.io) that supports mathematical typesetting.
+By utilizing partial templates and Go template blocks, the theme is largely customizable while remaining relatively simple.

+Hugo supports several features that this theme eschews by default such as Disqus comments and Google analytics.
+This is done in an effort to limit dependencies and respect visitor privacy.
+However, these features can be easily activated by overriding partial templates such as `partials/content/comments.html`.

 ## Math